A Capitol idea! WV Press invites you to show your pet - West Virginia Press Association

 To have your pet included, email your pet picture to [email protected] and list your name, job, and pet’s name.
 If your pet doesn’t appear within a day or two, please email [email protected] or call 304-550-0454 as we may have missed it.

 This is just for fun and positive energy.
-If you are a former legislator, retired government employee, or citizen who worked at the Capitol in some capacity, send your pictures.
+If you are a former legislator, retired government employee, or citizen who worked at the Capitol in some capacity, or just a citizen who follows the legislative action, send your pictures.

 To our fellow news organizations: If your news organization covers the legislative or carries legislative coverage, send your pictures.